 Social work students must complete 1,000 hours of field education during their degree in order to be eligible for membership of Australian Association of Social Workers (AASW).

 At Charles Sturt University this is divided between 2 subjects.
 Usually students will complete 500 hours in each subject.
 While there is flexibility as to how many hours are completed in each subject, the total hours completed across both subjects has to be 1,000 hours.
 The minimum time for one subject is 280 hours.
 The balance of time must be made up in the other subject.

 Each placement has to be in a different field of practice and practice setting to meet AASW requirements.

 One placement must have a primarily direct or interpersonal skills focus.
 The other placement has to have an indirect focus (some kinds of group work, community work, policy, research).
 Most field education subjects are year long, and students must enrol for both sessions, with students starting throughout the year depending on individual circumstances and placement availability.

-Eligibility to complete SWK424 in place of HCS402 (BSW) or HCS506 (MSWPQ) needs to be approved by your Course Director.
+Eligibility to complete HCS424 and HCS524 in place of HCS411 (BSW) or HCS526 (MSWPQ) needs to be approved by your Course Director.
 You can do this by contacting FOAE-Course@csu.edu.au.

-SWK424 is a single session 16 point subject only available in Session 1 (72 days/500 hours).
-To be eligible for inclusion into the August graduation ceremonies students need to complete their course and placement requirements by the end of June.
+HCS424 and HCS524 are single session 16 point subjects only available in Session 1 (72 days/500 hours).
+To be eligible for inclusion into the August graduation ceremonies, students need to complete their course and placement requirements by the end of June.

 Planning is subject to agency availability/placement opportunities.
 Placements outside the official session dates are subject to Head of School approval.